Austin and the Texas Hill Country

 The Heritage Museum of the Texas Hill Country

-With over 200 dinosaur prints in 28 trackway, this 110 million-year-old tracks are a marvel.
-Scattered over three different trails, visitors can learn more about Texas dinosaurs.
+These 110 million-year-old tracks are a marvel, with over 200 dinosaur prints in 28 trackways.
+Scattered over three different trails, visitors can learn more about Texas dinosaurs and see the tracks.
 To see the tracks, visitors take a docent-led tour.

 Old, yet not dinosaur old, or even dinosaurs.
 Mammoths are prehistoric animals from the Ice Age that started 2.5 million years ago.
-Dino kids will tell you that most dinosaurs share anatomical features in their hip bone structure and the mammoths are not related.
+Dino kids will tell you that most dinosaurs share anatomical features in their hip bone structure, and the mammoths are unrelated.

 Guide to Texas Swimming Holes